Make Bridge API method (preferred)

-The Make Bridge API implementation method offers you two options to integrate Bridge into your product using the as the integration interface.
+The Make Bridge API implementation method offers you two options to integrate Bridge into your product using the Make Bridge API as the integration interface.

 Option 1: Integration with a pre-built component